 Testicular tissue extraction is a fertility preservation option that involves taking testicular tissue and freezing it to try to make sperm from it later.
 Right now, it’s being studied for boys who are starting cancer treatment that may affect their future fertility (ability to have biological children).Back to top

 Fertility and Cancer Treatment

 Your son will be starting treatment that may damage his spermatogonial stem cells (SSCs).
 SSCs are the cells that grow into sperm.
 If your son’s SSCs are damaged, he won’t be able to make sperm and will be infertile.
 This means he won’t be able to have biological children.

 We can’t say for sure how or if your son’s treatment will affect his future fertility.
 There are some treatments that are known to cause permanent damage to sperm cells, which can lead to future infertility.
 Your son’s healthcare provider will talk with you about the risks and side effects of his treatment.Back to top

 Sperm banking is a standard option to help improve a person’s chance of having biological children after certain treatments.
 Sperm banking involves collecting and freezing mature sperm.

 Before puberty, boys don’t make sperm.
 Sperm banking may not be an option for your son depending on his age and development.
 If your son isn’t able to make sperm, testicular tissue extraction may be another option for him.Back to top

 About Testicular Tissue Freezing

 Testicular tissue extraction and freezing is a fertility preservation option that’s used for adult males and is now being offered to pre-pubertal boys.

 For testicular tissue extraction, your son will have a short procedure to remove a small piece of tissue from his testicles (testes).
-At MSK, this is currently only done during another procedure that requires anesthesia.
+At MSK, this is generally done during another procedure that requires anesthesia.